About the Project

 - Pop-up presentation at the December Civic Federation meeting

-Through January County staff have been out in the community seeking input on the draft proposal.
-In addition to presenting to approximately 14 stakeholder groups and organizations, County staff organized two open houses one on January 22, 2019 at the Westover Branch Library and another held on January 28, 209 in partnership with Phoenix Bikes.
+Through January 2019 County staff have been out in the community seeking input on the draft proposal.
+In addition to presenting to approximately 14 stakeholder groups and organizations, County staff organized two open houses – one on Jan.
+22, 2019 at the Westover Branch Library and another held on Jan.
+28, 2019 in partnership with Phoenix Bikes.
 The open houses were attended by approximately 120 residents.
-Additionally members of the community could also participate in an online feedback form which received input from over 650 respondents as well as an online webinar which is currently available online.
-A summary of engagement will be available online in the coming weeks including public comments and general themes.
+Additionally members of the community could also participate in an online feedback form which received input from over 650 respondents as well as an online webinar.

-Having a working group made up of community members allows staff to involve, and work directly with, the public throughout the process to ensure public concerns and aspirations are consistently understood, considered and reflected in the recommended plan update.
+Having a working group made up of community members allowed staff to involve, and work directly with, the public throughout the process to ensure public concerns and aspirations were consistently understood, considered and reflected in the recommended plan update.

-The working group will be involved throughout development of the plan update.
-In its work with staff, the working group will:
+The working group was involved throughout development of the plan update.
+In its work with staff, the working group:

-- Explore the current state of bicycling in Arlington County
+- Explored the current state of bicycling in Arlington County

-- Provide advice on new and updated policies and specific implementation strategies for the MTP Bicycle Element
+- Provided advice on new and updated policies and specific implementation strategies for the MTP Bicycle Element

-- Act as liaisons to the broader community
+- Acted as liaisons to the broader community

-- Review and provide comments on draft and final documents and plans developed by staff
+- Reviewed and provided comments on draft and final documents and plans developed by staff

-The working group will generally meet on a monthly basis for approximately 10-15 months.
-Other meetings may be added to meet target deadlines or for community engagement activities.
+The working group generally met on a monthly basis for approximately 10-15 months.

 Working Group members